SongoMen/Learning-Hub/README.md

 * Sass
 * Jest
 <br>
 Note: This repository doesn't contain file named "auth.js" where are sensitive informations like api keys.
+Soon I will add template of this file.